-Radiotherapy uses invisible, high-energy rays to treat cancer.
-It works by destroying cancer cells in the area being treated.
-Although normal cells can also be damaged by radiotherapy, they can usually repair themselves, but the tumour cells can’t.
+Radiotherapy uses high-energy rays to treat cancer.
+It destroys tumour cells in the area being treated.
+Normal cells can also be damaged by radiotherapy.
+They can usually repair themselves, but the tumour cells can’t.